It4innovations/snailwatch/docs/deploy-overview.rst

 repository (``docker-compose.yml``).
 It launches both the server and the dashboard along with a MongoDB instance and connects them together.

-If you have docker-compose installed, you can launch it like this:
+If you have docker-compose installed, you can launch Snailwatch with this command:

 .. code-block:: bash